Anne J. Shiu

 Which small reaction networks are multistationary?, with Badal Joshi.
 Submitted.

 Obstructions to convexity in neural codes, with Caitlin Lienkaemper and Zev Woodstock.
-Submitted.
+Accepted, pending minor revisions, to Advances in Applied Mathematics.

 What makes a neural code convex?, with Carina Curto, Elizabeth Gross,